 Topics: Homicide, Seventh District

-The NOPD is investigating a homicide that occurred today (October 26, 2022), in the 6600 block of Coveview Court that left one person dead.
+The NOPD is investigating a homicide that occurred today (February 28, 2023) in the 2300 block of Washington Avenue that left one person dead.

 ...in your inbox.

 Get crime and police district information.

 Starting the application process is easy—just apply online today.
 You can also print the Civil Service application and Personal History forms (DOWNLOAD them here).